Key takeaways

 What about HRT?

-There is not strong evidence one way or the other on whether hormone replacement therapy changes cherry angioma patterns.
-Some women on HRT notice no change.
-Some notice new cherry angiomas around the time they start; whether HRT is the trigger or whether they would have appeared anyway is hard to separate.
+There is no strong evidence either way that hormone replacement therapy changes cherry angioma patterns.
+Some women on HRT notice no change at all.
+Some notice new cherry angiomas around the time they start, and whether HRT is the trigger or whether they would have appeared anyway is hard to separate, for the same "age and hormones move together" reason covered above.

-If you are on HRT and concerned about cherry angiomas, that is a conversation with the doctor prescribing the HRT, not a reason to stop.
-Cherry angiomas are cosmetic; HRT is doing things that matter more.
+If you are on HRT and concerned about cherry angiomas, raise it with the doctor prescribing your HRT rather than treating it as a reason to stop.
+Cherry angiomas are cosmetic.
+HRT is doing things that matter more.

 When a spot needs a doctor, not patience